typesense/typesense-website/docs-site/content/guide/docsearch.md

    The host will be equal to the FQDN or IP address of your server.

-   By default, self-hosted Typesense uses HTTP, so you might need to change `https` to `http` above.
+   By default, self-hosted Typesense uses HTTP, so you might need to change `https` to `http`.
 (Unless of course you specified `ssl-certificate` and `ssl-certificate-key` in your ini file.)
    :::

    ::: tip
    If you are running Typesense on `localhost` and you're using Docker to run the scraper,  using `TYPESENSE_HOST=localhost` will not work because localhost in this context refers to localhost within the container.
 Instead you want the scraper running inside the Docker container to be able to connect to Typesense running outside the docker container on your host.
 Follow the instructions [here](https://stackoverflow.com/a/43541732/123545) to use the appropriate hostname to refer to your Docker host.
-   For eg, on macOS you want to use `TYPESENSE_HOST=host.docker.internal`
+For example, on macOS you want to use: `TYPESENSE_HOST=host.docker.internal`
    :::
-6. Run the scraper:
+1. Run the scraper:
     ```shellsession
-    $ docker run -it --env-file=/path/to/your/.env -e "CONFIG=$(cat /path/to/your/config.json | jq -r tostring)" typesense/docsearch-scraper
+    $ docker run -it --env-file=/path/to/your/.env -e "CONFIG=$(cat config.json | jq -r tostring)" typesense/docsearch-scraper
     ```

 This will scrape your documentation site and index it into Typesense.

 ::: tip
 The Docker command above will run the scraper in interactive mode, outputting logs to stdout.

+If needed, you can send the output to both stdout and a file at the same time by adding `| tee scraper-output.txt` to the end of the command.
+This is helpful because the output can be very verbose.

-You can also run it as a daemon, by substituting the `-it` flags with `-d` ([Detached Mode](https://docs.docker.com/engine/reference/run/#detached--d)).
+You can also run the scraper as a daemon by substituting the `-it` flags with `-d` ([detached mode](https://docs.docker.com/engine/reference/run/#detached--d)).
 :::

-::: tip Running the Scraper in Production
+### Integrate With CI / Deploy It to a Server

+Now that you have confirmed that the indexer works and confirmed that your website has coherent search results, it's time to set things up so that your website can get continually scraped.

-The docsearch-scraper Docker container is stateless and so can be run on any platform that allows you to run stateless Docker containers like:
+The Docker container is stateless and so can be run on any platform that allows you to run stateless Docker containers like:

 - GitHub Actions
 - CircleCI